JavaScript Objects

 The syntax for accessing the property of an object is:

-objectName.property // person.age
+objectName.property // person.ageor

-objectName["property"] // person["age"]
+objectName["property"] // person["age"]or

 objectName[expression] // x = "age"; person[x]